AIBYTECH/AIBYTECH/README.md

 ## 💼 About AIBYTEC

 At AIBYTEC, we bring together expertise in machine learning, computer vision, NLP, and cloud engineering to build AI systems that solve real-world problems.
-We work across multiple industries—including healthcare, finance, education, and automation.
+We work across multiple industries including healthcare, finance, education, and automation.

 ### 🔍 What We Do
 - 🚀 **Custom AI/ML Solutions** – Model development tailored to your business needs